 Object Description Transmit to Client The number of relayed packets from server to client.
 Transmit Error The number of packets that resulted in error while being sent to servers.
 Receive form Client The number of received packets from server.
 Receive Agent Option The number of received packets with relay agent information option.
 Replace Agent Option The number of packets which were replaced with relay agent information option.
 Keep Agent Optin The number of packets whose relay agent information was retained.
 Drop Agent Option The number of packets that were dropped which were received with relay agent information.

-Auto-refresh : Check this box to refresh the page automatically.
+Auto-refresh 🛄 : Check this box to refresh the page automatically.
 Automatic refresh occurs every 3 seconds.

-Refresh : Click to refresh the page immediately.
-Clear all statistics.
+Clear : Clear all statistics.